Martin-Zeithaml/medium/KeySequences.md

 Let's go into a few examples and describe what's going on.

-In the example of simple text, as a `SPUFI` user, it is necessary to type the prefix `SYSIBM.SYS` several times when writing your query.
+In the example of simple text, as a `SPUFI` user, it is necessary to type the prefix `SYSIBM.SYS` several times when writing your SQL query.
 The definition for such key sequence could be:
 ```
 {
   "title": "SYSIBM", "description": "TEXT: SYSIBM.SYS",